Jennifer Collins: Wake Forest University

 Collins joined the faculty at Wake Forest School of Law in 2003 to teach criminal law, criminal procedure, family law, and gender and law.
-In 2010, she joined university administration as associate provost for academic and strategic initiatives.
+She received numerous awards for teaching excellence during her time at Wake Forest, including the 2009 Jurist Excellence in Teaching Award, selected by the graduating law school class, and the 2010 Joseph Branch Excellence in Teaching Award, selected by the dean of the law school.
+In 2010, Collins joined university administration as associate provost for academic and strategic initiatives.
 She was promoted to vice provost in 2013.
 In this capacity, she launched Wake Forest's LGBTQ+ Center and Women's Center.